 c.
-1200, "illustrious, distinguished; worthy of honor or respect," from Old French noble "of noble bearing or birth," from Latin nobilis "well-known, famous, renowned; excellent, superior, splendid; high-born, of superior birth," earlier *gnobilis, literally "knowable," from gnoscere "to come to know," from PIE root *gno- "to know."
+1200, "illustrious, distinguished, of high rank or birth," from Old French noble "of noble bearing or birth," from Latin nobilis "well-known, famous, renowned; excellent, superior, splendid; high-born, of superior birth," earlier *gnobilis, literally "knowable," from gnoscere "to come to know" (from PIE root *gno- "to know").
 The prominent Roman families, which were "well known," provided most of the Republic's public officials.

-"man of rank," c.
+"man of rank, person of acknowledged social or political preeminence; person of rank above a commoner," c.
 1300, from noble (adj.).
 The same noun sense also is in Old French and Latin.
-Late 14c. as the name of an English coin first issued in reign of Edward III.
+From mid-14c. as the name of an English coin first issued in reign of Edward III.